roundedrectangle/SailDiscord/README.md

 Join the [Telegram channel](https://t.me/saildiscord) for Sailcord development logs and releases.

-Join [SailfishOS Fan Club](https://discord.gg/j7zRh2gkGc) Discord server!
+You can join the [SailfishOS Fan Club](https://discord.gg/j7zRh2gkGc) Discord server.
 Besides general SailfishOS discussion, it also has several Sailcord-related channels including info, discussion and major announcements like releases.
+Keep in mind that these channels may be out of date; the main channel is in Telegram.

 ## TODO